jeffersongoncalves/filament-cookie-consent/README.md

 ];
 ```

-### Position
+### Screenshots

-This is how the cookie consent banner looks in the Filament Admin Panel:
+Screenshots using this package in the admin panel provider.

 | Top Left | Top Right |
 | :---: | :---: |